* Markets rally masks concern about Europe growth strategy

 By Paul Carrel and Paul Taylor

-DAVOS, Switzerland, Jan 25 There is a palpable sense of hope at the annual Davos World Economic Forum that the euro zone is edging away from the brink of catastrophe but business leaders say Europe's woes are still holding back a global recovery.
+DAVOS, Switzerland, Jan 25 There is a palpable sense of hope at the annual Davos World Economic Forum that the euro zone is pulling back from the brink of catastrophe but business leaders are equally worried that Europe's woes will hold back a global recovery.

 A growth strategy is the missing ingredient in the policy cocktail that euro zone leaders are mixing to save the currency bloc from break-up.
 Without economic recovery, re-election will be tough for presidents in Europe and beyond this year.

-Greece is clinging to hope of a bond swap agreement to avoid a starker default, although an agreement is far from assured.
+Greece is clinging to hope of a bond swap to avoid a starker default, although a deal is far from assured.
 But markets seem relatively unconcerned at the prospect of an enforced Greek default, seeing the problem increasingly as a one-off event divorced from developments elsewhere in the euro zone.

-Under Draghi, who took the ECB helm in November, the central bank has funnelled almost half a trillion euros in cheap, 3-year loans -- called LTROs -- to banks in an effort to head off a credit crunch and give them the means to buy sovereign bonds.
+Under ECB President Mario Draghi, who took the job in November, the central bank has funnelled almost half a trillion euros in cheap, 3-year loans to banks in an effort to head off a credit crunch and give them the means to buy sovereign bonds.

 There are signs the ploy is working, with investors flocking to buy Spanish bonds and Italian yields well below the 7 percent level that alarms markets, despite Standard & Poor's downgrading the credit ratings of nine euro zone countries this month.

-The latest forecasts suggest Greece and Portugal are stuck in deep recessions, reducing their revenues and hence their ability to meet fiscal targets.
+But the latest forecasts suggest Greece and Portugal are stuck in deep recessions, reducing their revenues and their ability to meet fiscal targets.
 Spain and Italy are expected to be in recession this year and next, raising the same concerns.

 EU leaders will hold a summit next Monday devoted to putting forward a growth strategy.
 But it will be largely about pledging labour market reforms, shifting taxation from labour to consumption and better targeting existing and unspent EU funds, with no new public money on the table.